 5) Home Duties

 Give some responsibilities around the home while are on school break, such as walking the dog, vacuuming, and washing the cars.
-Not only will this help to develop a sense of responsibility, it will help build strong bonds with your children.
+Not only will this help to develop a sense of responsibility, but it will also help build strong bonds with your children.

 6) Family Fitness!